brentgroves/linux/time-series-analysis/time-series-analysis.md

 - Obtain an understanding of the underlying forces and structure that produced the observed data
 - Fit a model and proceed to forecasting, monitoring or even feedback and feedforward control.

-## Time Series Analysis is used for many applications such as:
+## Time Series Analysis is used for many applications such as

 - !!!Tooling Studies
 - Economic Forecasting